gaelysam/valleys_mapgen/README.md

 The Plants API has been introduced on October 24th, 2015.
 It allow mods to generate plants directly on the map.

 ### How to use it ?
-First, make sure that you've added the `valleys_mapgen` dependancy in your depends.txt (followed by a quotation mark if optionnal)
+First, make sure that you've added the `valleys_mapgen` dependancy in your depends.txt (followed by a question mark if optional)
 The only function is `vmg.register_plant`.
 It registers a plant that will be generated during mapgen.

 ### Parameters